noorinrahila/leetcode-solutions/README.md

 I’m currently improving my **problem-solving skills** and documenting my learning journey to strengthen my programming foundations for software development and ML projects.

 ---
+### 📝 How to use this repo
+1. Navigate to a folder by topic.
+2. Open any `.py` or `.sql` file to view the solution.

+---

+_If you’re also solving LeetCode, let’s connect! 🚀